-Directorate of Distance Education runs fifteen courses consisting of UG, PG, B.Ed, Diploma, and certificate courses.
-In a short span of time, courses based on technical skills will be started.
-A huge network of nine regional centers (Bengaluru, Bhopal, Darbhanga, Delhi, Kolkata, Mumbai, Patna, Ranchi, and Srinagar) and six sub-regional centers (Hyderabad, Lucknow, Jammu, Nooh, Varanasi, and Amravati) was established to facilitate the students.
-One hundred and forty four Learner Support Centres (LSCs) and twenty Programme Centres are run simultaneously under these regional and sub-regional centers to provide educational and administrative support to the students.
-DDE also utilizes ICT for its educational and administrative activities.
+The Directorate of Distance Education offers a total of seventeen (17) programmes comprising of UG, PG, B.Ed., Diploma, and Certificate programmes.
+Along with this, programmes based on technical skills are also being started.
+A huge network of nine Regional Centers (Bengaluru, Bhopal, Darbhanga, Delhi, Kolkata, Mumbai, Patna, Ranchi, and Srinagar) and six Sub-Regional Centers (Hyderabad, Lucknow, Jammu, Nooh, Varanasi, and Amravati) was established to facilitate the students.
+Apart from this, an extension center has also been established in Vijayawada.
+More than one hundred and sixty Learner Support Centres (LSCs) and twenty Programme Centres are run simultaneously under these Regional and Sub-Regional Centers to provide educational and administrative support to the students.
+The Directorate of Distance Education makes full use of ICT in its educational and administrative activities, and offers admission to all its programs through online mode only.

-The admissions in all programs are done only through online mode.
-The soft copies of Self Learning Material for students are made available on the website of Directorate of Distance Education.
-In near future, the links of audio and video recordings will also be made available on the website.
-In addition, SMS facilities are being provided to students to have better communication.
-The students are informed through SMS regarding various facets of programs such as course registration, assignment, counseling, exams, etc.
+The soft copies of Self Learning Material (SLM) for students are made available on the website of the Directorate of Distance Education and the links of audio and video recordings are also made available on the website.
+In addition, facilities of E-mail and WhatsApp groups are being provided to the students through which the learners are informed about various aspects of the program such as course registration, assignments, counselling, examinations, etc. In addition to regular counseling, additional remedial online counseling is being provided from the last two years to improve the academic standards of the students.